 An elderly couple move into an old, supposedly haunted abandoned house.
 A young girl comes to live with the pair as a companion for the wife.
 However, soon the girl is possessed by the spirit of another girl, a wealthy woman who had once lived in the house but who had been murdered there.
-Written by

 James Mason brings his genius to the strangest love story that ever haunted two hearts